Evaluated by Skiresort.info, the world's largest test portal for ski resorts.

 The evaluation is done as follows

-Gastronomy/Eating at the ski resort SkiWelt Wilder Kaiser-Brixental
+Gastronomy (ski huts, restaurants, eating at the ski resort) SkiWelt Wilder Kaiser-Brixental

-From a self-service restaurant to cosy mountain huts with table service or the highest revolving restaurant in Austria, the selection covers the full spectrum.
-Restaurants are distributed evenly throughout the ski resort.
-Around 80 ski huts, mountain restaurants, sun terraces and snow bars provide opportunities for breaks.
-The atmosphere is relaxed, hospitable and full of Tyrolean charm.
-In purely statistical terms, there is an opportunity to stop for a break every 3.4 kilometres!
-In the SkiWelt Wilder Kaiser-Brixental (and, of course, in other ski resorts too), you can enjoy the world's best ‘Jagatee’ (rum/brandy punch) produced by the Aggstein family from Going.
-The Aggstein family has received this accolade several times in succession.
+From the self-service restaurant to the cozy hut with table service and even Austria’s highest revolving restaurant, everything is available.
+Dining options are spread evenly throughout the ski area.
+Around 80 huts and mountain restaurants, sun terraces, and snow bars invite you to take a break.
+Comfort, hospitality, and Tyrolean charm set the tone here.
+Statistically speaking, there is an opportunity to stop for refreshments every 3.4 km!
+In the SkiWelt Wilder Kaiser-Brixental (and of course in other ski areas as well), you can enjoy the world’s best Jagatee from the Aggstein family from Going in many huts and mountain restaurants.
+The Aggstein family has been delighted to receive this award several times in a row.

 80 mountain restaurants & ski huts